nfisher1226/rwb/README.md

 * Y - copy current url to clipboard

 ## What's working
-Basic browsing functionality, opening and closing tabs and pages, following hyperlinks, etc. Navigation within pages works with common vim-like shortcuts.
+* Basic browsing functionality, opening and closing tabs and pages, following hyperlinks, etc.
+* Navigation within pages works with common vim-like shortcuts.
-Copying the current url to the clipboard.
+* Copying the current url to the clipboard.
+* Search
+* Quickmarks
+* Cookies

 ## What's missing
-There is no file downloading, bookmarking, search functionality, and no ability to follow links in a new tab.
-When a page requests a new window it is currently ignored.
-No session saving, user settings or preferences and no customization other than the ability to change the source code.
+* Download handler
+* Follow links in a new tab

 Hinting of hyperlinks is not implemented at this time but is a planned feature.